Hephaestus-Arm/HephaestusArm2/electronics.md

 ### 5.3 Setting Motor Provisions

-In order to provision the motors we need to use the `ID` command it is a very simple command that has two modes typing
+In order to provision the motors we need to use the `ID` command, it is a very simple command that has two modes typing

 ```
 ID